uberlerd/asset/README.md

 If you want to deploy, manage, and automate ARK: Survival Ascended servers—locally or remotely—using as few dependencies as possible, ASSET is your definitive choice.

 ---

+**Terminal-first, minimal-dependency server manager for ARK: Survival Ascended.
+Automated mods, multi-server orchestration, local backup, and more—all from a fast, intuitive Terminal UI.**

 ## Key Features & Functions